The extraordinary Sainfoin White Honey

 Raw honey has been used throughout history to heal skin wounds.
 Today, you can also find it as an ingredient in beauty products.

-The high antioxidant content of honey is shown to protect the body against multiple diseases including heart disease.
-The offered antioxidants may also protect against cancer by reducing damage to the body’s cells.
+The high antioxidant content of honey is shown to protect the body against multiple diseases, including heart disease.
+The antioxidants may also protect against cancer by reducing damage to the body’s cells.

-Especially when dealing with a sore throat, white honey can act as a natural remedy to relieve the pain.
-Raw white honey can also act as a cough suppressant, even comparing to over-the-counter cough medicine.
+Especially when dealing with a sore throat, white honey can be a natural remedy to relieve the pain.
+Raw white honey can also act as a cough suppressant, even compared to over-the-counter cough medicine.

 - Athletic Optimisation

-During a physical performance, especially endurance exercise, carbohydrate is the body’s primary energy source.
-Not only does honey contain 17 grams of carbohydrate per tablespoon, but offers slow-burning fructose.
-The slower release of fructose (compared to glucose) may sustain athletes throughout longer periods of physical activity.
+During physical performance, especially endurance exercise, carbohydrate is the body’s primary energy source.
+Not only does honey contain 17 grams of carbohydrates per tablespoon, but offers slow-burning fructose.
+The slower release of fructose (compared to glucose) may sustain athletes throughout more prolonged periods of physical activity.

-The extraordinary look and taste of Sainfoin honey are only a small part of its mind-blowing character.
-You won’t embrace this experience fully before you taste this delicacy.
+The extraordinary look and taste of Sainfoin honey are only a tiny part of its mind-blowing character.
+You won’t embrace this experience fully before you taste its delicacy.
 Are you ready for this rare opportunity?